syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 be backed by a Bucket.
 Further configuration options pertaining paths are also available both in the [State Store](../main/reference/statestore/intro) and the [Destination object](../main/reference/destinations/intro).

 </details>

 With the Destinations registered, Kratix now have a place where it can run workloads.
-That means that the Jenkins Promise Dependencies will now be scheduled to the Worker cluster.
+That means that the Jenkins Promise Dependencies will now be scheduled to the worker cluster.
 As previously mentioned, one of those Dependencies is the Jenkins Operator.

 <figure class="diagram">
   <InstallSuccessDiagram className="large"/>